KevinFreyr/nothgroup.github.io/_posts/2016-09-20-cameramouse-cameramouse-competitor.md

 categories: handicapped-users competitors project2
 ---

-# CameraMouse -  A CameraMouse Competitor
+# Camera Mouse -  A CameraMouse Competitor

 It has the same name as my software.
 That was not deliberate might be that I have seen this software before and my subconscious made me name my software the same.